-ARTICLE V EMERGENCY MEDICAL SCREENING, TREATMENT, TRANSFER & ON-CALL ROSTER POLICY
+ARTICLE VI EMERGENCY MEDICAL SCREENING, TREATMENT, TRANSFER & ON-CALL ROSTER POLICY

-5.1 SCREENING, TREATMENT & TRANSFER
+6.1 SCREENING, TREATMENT & TRANSFER

-5.1(a) Screening
+6.1(a) Screening

-- (1) Any individual who presents to the Emergency Department of this Hospital for care, shall be provided with a medical screening examination to determine whether that individual is experiencing an emergency medical condition.
-Generally, an "emergency medical condition" is defined as active labor, or as a condition manifesting such symptoms that the absence of immediate medical attention, is likely to cause serious dysfunction, or impairment to bodily organ or function, or serious jeopardy to the health of the individual or unborn child. - (2) Examination and treatment of emergency medical conditions shall not be delayed in order to inquire about the individual's method of payment or insurance status, nor denied on account of the patient's inability to pay. - (3) All patients shall be examined by qualified medical personnel, which shall be defined as a physician or, in the case of a woman in labor, a registered nurse trained in obstetric nursing; where permitted under State law and Hospital policy. - (4) Services available to Emergency Department patients shall include all ancillary services routinely available to the Emergency Department, even if not directly located in the department.
+- (1) Any individual who presents to the Emergency Department of this Hospital for care shall be provided with a medical screening examination to determine whether that individual is experiencing an emergency medical condition.
+Generally, an "emergency medical condition" is defined as active labor or as a condition manifesting such symptoms that the absence of immediate medical attention is likely to cause serious dysfunction or impairment to bodily organ or function, or serious jeopardy to the health of the individual or unborn child. - (2) Examination and treatment of emergency medical conditions shall not be delayed in order to inquire about the individual's method of payment or insurance status, nor denied on account of the patient's inability to pay. - (3) All patients shall be examined by qualified medical personnel, which shall be defined as (i) a Physician; (ii) AHPs where permitted by State law and Hospital policy; and (iii) in the case of a woman in labor, a registered nurse trained in obstetric nursing where permitted under State law and Hospital policy. - (4) Services available to Emergency Department patients shall include all ancillary services routinely available to the Emergency Department, even if not directly located in the department.

-5.1(b) Stabilization
+6.1(b) Stabilization